MirumSG/front-end-coding-test/readme.md

 # Instructions to candidates

-Using the assets and web style guide, build this homepage within a 1 week.
+Using the assets and web style guide found in the zip package below, build this homepage within a 1 week.
-Use the provided style guide HTML found in `flow/index.html` to build the homepage.
+Use the provided style guide HTML found in `flow/index.html`.

 Below are the JS that are allowed: